billyyoung/blog/content/start-here.md

 My interests tend to cluster around two topics: Personal Development and Doing Things.

-I like [introspection](https://billy.dev/posts/letter-29/) and [figuring myself out](https://billy.dev/posts/comparisons/).
-I like [improving](https://billy.dev/posts/5-25/).
-I like chatting about psychology, [neuroscience](https://billy.dev/posts/brain-and-ego/) and philosophy of mind, and personality stuff (Enneagram: 4w5; INTJ; cusp-y ♍️☼♐☾♋↑).
+I like <a target="_blank" href="https://billy.dev/posts/letter-29/">introspection</a> and <a target="_blank" href="https://billy.dev/posts/comparisons/">figuring myself out</a>.
+I like <a target="_blank" href="https://billy.dev/posts/5-25/">improving</a>.
+I like chatting about psychology, <a target="_blank" href="https://billy.dev/posts/brain-and-ego/">neuroscience</a> and philosophy of mind, and personality stuff (Enneagram: 4w5; INTJ; cusp-y ♍️☼♐☾♋↑).

-I like playing music (drums, singing, piano), cooking, drawing, volleyball, coding, and making the occasional [spreadsheet](https://billy.dev/posts/taxes/).
+I like playing music (drums, singing, piano), cooking, drawing, volleyball, coding, and making the occasional <a target="_blank" href="https://billy.dev/posts/taxes/">spreadsheet</a>.

-In June 2023 [I left my job](https://billy.dev/posts/new-game-plus/) of 7 years in software engineering, and I'm currently on a sabbatical!
+In June 2023 <a target="_blank" href="https://billy.dev/posts/new-game-plus/">I left my job</a> of 7 years in software engineering, and I'm currently on a sabbatical!

 ### Other facts
 - Born in Halifax, NS, Canada; raised in Windsor, ON, Canada